davidwed/ultradefrag/TestSuite/Create Fragmented Volumes/ReadMe_First.txt

     1) Prepare separate volumes, 1GB in size with the disk management utility

-    2) asign the volume letters and file system types as outlined above
+    2) assign the volume letters and file system types as outlined above

         a) You may change the drive letters in the batch scripts to match your test drives too.
            This is done by changing the definition of the "ProcessVolumes" variable,